 - Entire project = copy + design+ dev

 Take a look at what it may cost if you decide to outsource the services.
-Note that the prices are lower than when you decide to do it on your own.
+Note that the Jamstack price is lower than when you decide to do it on your own.

 Example 1: Development for BGL